sheeptechnologies/crader/docs/guides/architecture.md

 - **Repository sync**: `GitVolumeManager` maintains a bare mirror cache and creates ephemeral worktrees for specific commits.
 Repositories are stored under `CRADER_REPO_VOLUME` (default: `./sheep_data/repositories`).
 - **Parsing and chunking**: `TreeSitterRepoParser` loads Tree-sitter grammars by extension and splits code into chunks.
 Chunks include byte ranges, line ranges, and metadata tags.
 Parent-child edges (`child_of`) are created during parsing.
 - **SCIP relations**: `SCIPIndexer` runs language-specific SCIP tools to extract cross-file relations.
 Relations are resolved to node IDs and stored as edges in the graph.
-This is currently the bottleneck for file-incremental indexing; the roadmap includes replacing SCIP with Mycelium (stack graphs in Python): https://github.com/sheeptechnologies/mycelium.git.
 - **Storage**: `PostgresGraphStorage` persists repositories, snapshots, files, nodes, contents, edges, and the FTS index.
 - **Embeddings (separate step)**: `CodeEmbedder` stages node content, deduplicates by hash, then calls an embedding provider.
 Vectors are stored in `node_embeddings` for vector search.